 Presentation and submission of learning portfolios is a graduation requirement for all Pine Manor College students.
-The formal presentations of the portfolio takes place twice, ordinarily during the sophomore and senior years, on designated days in the spring semester.
-The portfolio contains evidence of and reflections upon student learning related to the general education outcomes and accomplishments within the major.
-The development of the second-year portfolio is facilitated through participation in Sophomore Colloquia and independent work.
-The senior portfolio is facilitated through participation in junior/senior mentoring groups.
-Accommodations will be made for transfer or out-of-phase students to integrate them into the portfolio process.
+The formal presentations of the portfolio takes place during the senior year on designated days in the spring semester.
+The portfolio contains evidence of and reflections upon student learning related to the general education core competencies and accomplishments within the major.
+Pine Manor College’s Core Competencies represent the commitment of our learning community to develop the capacity for success in all of our students.
+The portfolio is facilitated through participation in select courses throughout all four years.

 All faculty members are expected to be mindful of the College’s Core Competencies, to highlight in their syllabi those competencies that are most directly addressed within each course, and to help students understand how they might use course materials and experiences to address specific competencies.
 The Core Competencies will be evaluated using a set of approved rubrics.

 1. COMMUNICATION: is the ability to convey ideas and information through writing, speaking, and visual display.
 The purpose of communication is to share knowledge and promote understanding as well as to persuade others of one’s opinions and viewpoints.

 Pine Manor graduates are able to communicate with skill and clarity through writing, speaking and visual display.
 They convey an understanding of the purpose and audience of their work, and with the ability to to draw on evidence and information to appropriately support the purpose of their communication, and that demonstrates insight and mastery of the topic.

 2. CRITICAL THINKING: Critical Thinking is the ability to systematically investigate and analyze complex problems using various techniques, including quantitative and qualitative analysis, and then formulating an opinion or conclusion.